kubernetes/community/keps/sig-apps/0016-20180601-api-call-signature-auditing.md

 To aggregation of identity and purpose at the time of API interactions, we need to:

-1. Define ‘identity’ and ‘purpose’
+1. Define ‘identity’ and ‘purpose’ _The who and why_
-  * The who and why
-2. Enable generation at time of interaction
-  * Instant introspection to answer the above
+2. Enable generation at time of interaction: _Instant introspection to answer the above_
-3. Collectively record the individually evolving ‘identity and purpose’
-  * Sharing this information for all Kubernetes applications within a cluster
+3. Collectively record the individually evolving ‘identity and purpose’ _Sharing this information for all Kubernetes applications within a cluster_

 ### API interaction Identity (Who are you?)